 The aptly named Burner app is one of the most popular on iOS and Android devices for good reason.
 You can use the app to route your calls directly to your secondary number — which means you don’t even need to bother hiding it.
 The app comes with a 7-day free trial and costs $5 per line per month afterward.
 A small price to pay for privacy.

+If you’ve ever searched the web with a term like “How to block number when calling” or “How to block my number,” try this app.
 Hushed isn’t free, but it’s much cheaper than many competitors.
 At just $2 per week, you can get 60 texts and 20 call minutes.
 You can cancel at any time.
-A $5 monthly unlimited plan is also available, but even on the basic plan lets Hushed users talk to one another for free.
+A $5 monthly unlimited plan is also available, but even the basic plan lets Hushed users talk to one another for free.

 Google Voice lets you choose a new phone number to make voice calls, texts and audio messages for free.
 All you’ll need to get started is an active Google account.

 Unlike the other options, you don’t need to pay a monthly fee with Google Voice.
-It uses your existing phone minutes and data — but the number that shows will be your Google Voice number.
+It uses your existing phone minutes and data — but the number shown will be your Google Voice number.

 You can also tap or click here to access Google Voice on your desktop computer.
 Neat!